Saturday, December 10, 2016

 Hayden has engineered a heist at the track.
 His buddies have all been killed so he has all the loot.
 He heads to a pawn shop on W. 3rd St. to buy the biggest suitcase he could find to put it all in for his flight to Boston.
 It doesn't end well for him -- he needed better locks on the suitcase.
 A lovely film.

 That pawn shop is adjacent to the Lux Theatre, 827 W. 3rd St., here seen at the right of the frame.
 It's no longer with us -- a victim of the Bunker Hill redevelopment.
-See our listing about the Lux Theatre on the Theatres West of Broadway page for more details.
+See the page about the Lux Theatre for more details.
 The posters we see for Lenny Bruce with a burlesque show aren't for the Lux -- they're for the Gayety Club in Hollywood.

 On IMDb: "The Killing"